Do you know your risk for breast and ovarian cancer?

 - Mammograms annually or every other year (starting at 40 years old)

 If you’re at higher risk for breast cancer, there are more options.
-Discuss your family history with your trusted healthcare provider to practice shared decision-making and determine the best course of care for you.
+Discuss your family history with your trusted healthcare provider.
+Practice shared decision-making and determine the best course of care for you.

 What screening options for ovarian cancer are available?